setpat87/interview/README.md

 	`sail artisan {command}`

+	but if docker-compose file is required, I have added it in git repo.

 - How to test login and call the API (e.g., using curl/Postman)

 	You can test the get top customer api using postman